Lupt

 Lupt (/hi/) is a 2018 Indian Hindi-language supernatural horror film starring Javed Jaffrey, Niki Aneja Walia and Vijay Raaz.
 The film is directed by Prabhuraj.
 The story revolves around Harsh Tandon, a ruthless businessman and his family, and how they go on dying one after another by a supernatural force during a family vacation due to a past sin committed by Harsh.

-The film is a remake of the 2003 movie Dead End.
+The film is a remake of the 2003 English-language french film Dead End.

 Plot

 Harsh Tandon, a workaholic businessman, announces to his subordinates about the new merger his company made.
 His daughter, Tanu is a model dating a photographer, Rahul Saxena.
 She returns home from work to the lights flickering suddenly, and a weird voice coming from her brother Sam's room.
 She finds a skull in his closet and an ominous figure scares her.
 Tanu calls for her mother, Shalini and the figure is revealed to be Sam.
 Sam, in disappointment, announced that he is going to run away to America because no one appreciates his jokes.
 The next day, Shalini asks Harsh if they can go on a family road trip but Harsh rejects her request, saying he has to focus on his business.

 On his way to work, Harsh sees a young girl crossing the road, in which he quickly stops the car only to see no one.
 In shock, he requests his chauffeur to drive him somewhere else instead of his office.
 Harsh goes to visit and consult a psychiatrist who suggests that he is suffering from hallucinations and that he should take a break from work.
-Meanwhile, on a date, Rahul inquires Tanu about her father's distant behavior.
+Meanwhile, on a date, Rahul inquires Tanu about her father's distant behaviour.
 At his office, Harsh hallucinates a spectral figure staring at him.

 After consulting his psychiatrist, he decides to go on a vacation with his family.
 Some moments later, he gets the news that his manager had recently died on-site from an accident.
-He gives his subordinate Tyagi all the responsibilities, and has a small talk with a man named Satish.
+He gives his subordinate Tyagi all the responsibilities and has a small talk with a man named Satish.
 While the Tandon family at home prepare for their vacation, Tanu convinces Rahul to come with them.
 They stop at a petrol station along the way.
 Tanu goes to buy snacks at the station's convenience store, and upon returning, she bumps into a mysterious man dressed all in black.
-The silence in the car is boring Sam; in an attempt to liven up his family and Rahul, Sam tells a joke but nobody laughed.
-After fueling the car, the road gets blocked as due to an accident that occurred there.
-Harsh decides to takes another route, which its longer than the original route but without signs or lights.
+The silence in the car is boring Sam; in an attempt to liven up his family and Rahul, Sam tells a joke, but nobody laughed.
+After fuelling the car, the road gets blocked as due to an accident that occurred there.
+Harsh decides to take another route, which its longer than the original route but without signs or lights.
 The Tandons spot a man on the road, who is the same man Tanu bumped into at the petrol station.
 He asks the family their destination, but they don't respond, while Sam jokes about having a corpse in the car.